Kornelijus/crowd-decision-api/README.md

 # crowd-decision-api
-Research project on designing systems for seamless voting/ decision-making with minimal human intervention
+Research project on designing systems for seamless voting / decision-making with minimal human oversight & intervention.